Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Related Work

 \section{Related Work}

 Automated translation of C to Rust is a relatively recent approach towards achieving full memory safety~\citep{emre21}.
-The desired goal of such translation is to generate safe\footnote{The use of \texttt{unsafe} keyword in Rust allows mixing unchecked and possibly memory unsafe code in otherwise safe Rust} Rust code corresponding C code, i.e., Rust code that uses only idiomatic Rust primitives that the compiler can statically verify or trust to be memory safe.
-While several prior works have tried, none have worked reliably even for programs of moderate size (e.g. about $500$ LoC) for varied reasons~\citep{ruishi2024ndss}.
+The desired goal of such translation is to generate safe\footnote{The use of \texttt{unsafe} keyword in Rust allows mixing unchecked and possibly memory unsafe code in otherwise safe Rust} Rust code corresponding to C code, i.e., Rust code that uses only idiomatic Rust primitives that the compiler can statically verify or trust to be memory safe.
+While several prior works have made progress along distinct objectives (e.g., type inference, scalability via decomposition), achieving full correctness of the translated Rust code remains a major challenge~\citep{ruishi2024ndss}.